nclouds/doz-cloudprem-pipeline/README.md

 #### Private

 For private repositories you must use the **ssh** URL of the git repository.
-To authenticate you must add the SSH key to your user keys:
+The Stack will create a pair of SSH keys to authenticate, you must add the public key to your user authorized keys:

 1. Go to the *Cloudprem CodePipeline* Stack that you previously deployed and in the outputs tab, copy the public ssh key.
 2. Go to your user settings and choose SSH and GPG Keys.
 Add a new SSH key with the PublicSSHKey value from AWS CloudFormation.